huwdp/huwcode-documentation/docs/introduction.md

 [Huw Pritchard](https://huwdp.co.uk/)

 **Why was HuwCode created?**
 HuwCode is a passion project and a project to learn how interpreters and abstracts syntax trees work.
-HuwCode is not mean't to be a big project and is not going to complete with the many other languages out there. *HuwCode is a toy scripting language*.
+HuwCode is not meant to be a big project and is not going to complete with the many other languages out there. *HuwCode is a toy scripting language*.

 **Why was HuwCode named HuwCode?**
 The creator asked a few people and for suggestions for a name and "HuwCode" popped up.
 Huw would have named it something else with his name not in the project name.

 **Is HuwCode commercial?**
 The answer is No. HuwCode is under the GPL v3 license.
-HuwCode cannot be integrated with proprietry software.
+HuwCode cannot be integrated with proprietary software.
 Please research GPL v3 for more information.

 **Will HuwCode include classes?**
 Maybe someday but due to difficulty in the code, it would be hard to implement.
-Also no one uses HuwCode so there's little insentive to add classes.
+Also no one uses HuwCode so there's little incentive to add classes.

 **Does HuwCode have a garbage collector**
 This is difficult one to answer.
-Yes, HuwCode manages the memory for you so you don't have to worry about memory managment.
+Yes, HuwCode manages the memory for you so you don't have to worry about memory management.
 HuwCode does not have a generalised garbage collector but a naive one that would not be classes as a garbage collector in the programming language industry.

 **What operating systems does HuwCode support?**
 HuwCode is supported on *Linux* and *Windows*.
 HuwCode can be run for Mac OS with some tweaking.